CaptainOachkatzl/ProcessDataExchange/README.md

 Strengths:
   - The system runs fully parallel.
 For each process there are is a single send-thread but receive-threads spawn on demand/connect.
 Furthermore, the consumer-part of the process runs as an Actor implementation and thus decouples itself completely from network dependencies, guaranteeing that the consumer is never stuck in network read-operations.
   - Messages are sent with strong encryption.
-[Curve25519](https://en.wikipedia.org/wiki/Curve25519) is used for the key exchange and [AES256](https://en.wikipedia.org/wiki/Advanced_Encryption_Standard) is used for the synchronous data transfer.
+[Curve25519](https://en.wikipedia.org/wiki/Curve25519) is used for the key exchange and [AES256](https://en.wikipedia.org/wiki/Advanced_Encryption_Standard) is used for the symmetric data transfer.
   - Message and Serialization are dummy implementations and can be replaced easily by e.g. JSON format.
   - The program is small.
 Excluding the library-code, the complete program is implemented with effectively 168 lines of code.
   - Network/Crypto library is open source.
 As it is developed and maintained by myself, every part of the project can be adjusted or changed on demand.